AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 1. Open tap water valve and turn off the fluoride pump as to not pump fluoride into the system during backwash
 2. Close the waste line
-3. Turn on Just Water process in ProCoDA and fill system completely with water.
+3. Turn on Just Water process in ProCoDA and fill system completely with water
-5. Continue to run water until fluoride concentration is less than 0.5 $\mathrm{\frac{mg}{L}}$.
+4. Continue to run water at high velocity for at least 15 minutes
-6. Record the initial voltage reading to make sure the initial concentration of fluoride in the sample bottle is about 0 $\mathrm{\frac{mg}{L}}$

 #### Protocol for Start Up and Running of Reactors
-1. Fill stock tanks with appropriate concentration of PACl and fluoride, and make sure to have enough stock to run for 24 hours
+1. Fill stock tanks with appropriate concentration of PACl and fluoride, and make sure to have enough stock to run for 3 hours
 2. Calculate the flow rates of the PACl and fluoride pumps from the Python file and run the pumps at the appropriate RPM using ProCoDA
 3. Run the waste pump at the appropriate RPM as calculated from ProCoDA.
 4. Calibrate the fluoride probes and record the initial concentration of fluoride in the sample bottle
-5. Empty the bucket at the bottom and make sure it doesn't overflow through the length of the test

 #### Experimental Checklist:
 ##### Before starting test
 1. Waste line is opened.
 (System will explode if this is not open)
 2. No leaks anywhere in system
+3. Ensure that all collection valves are closed and that the main line valves are open.
+Failure to do so can cause sed tank to exlode
+4. Check PACl and Fluoride stock containers and refill them when necessary
+5. Make sure that lids are on the containers but not tightly sealed in order to prevent negative pressure from crushing the stock containers
+6. Turn on magnetic stir plates under the stock containers (NOT THE HEAT)
-3. Pumps are all turned on and running at the correct RPM (Check ProCoDA)
+7. Turn on all pumps and set them to run at the desired RPM (Check ProCoDA)
-4. Pumps are all pumping water in the correct direction (in the direction of the flocculator and reactor)
+8. Set all pumps to run in the correct direction (in the direction of the flocculator and reactor)
-5. The fluoride pump line is closed and fluoride valve is open after running just water through the system
-6. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity, etc. and then change the process to the ON state.
+9. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity, etc. and then change the process to the ON state.

 ##### During test
 7. Recheck everything periodically to ensure it is running how it should be and that there are no water leaks
 8. Take an influent and effluent sample every 15 minutes by using the valve after fluoride and before coagulant is added (influent) and after the sedimentation tube (effluent).
+Remember to not close both main line valve and collection valves at the same time.
+Doing so will cause the system to explode

 **Ian's Comment:** Can you include a photo of how to do this?
 I could see future teams being confused about the process.